The Ultimate Resolution

 Abiding in Christ 1:1

 This past Sunday, the church we attend – Veneration Church – launched a 16-month journey on what it means to abide in Christ, and to abide in Him in such a way that we can experience the fullness of joy in the here and now.
-I was blessed when they asked me to be a part of producing the journals for the series.
-As I take this journey with the church, I will be posting a weekly blog off of one of the verses we will be focusing on during that week, hence the number in the title (Month 1 : Week 1).
-Okay, let’s dive in…
+I was blessed when they asked me to be a part of producing the journals for the series. …

-Full Surrender: Hebrews 12:1-3
+Full Surrender: Heb.
+12

 Each of us are running a race on a unique “course” set for us, individually, by the Lord Himself.
 What can we learn from Hebrews 12 and other Bible passages that would lend us insight into how we can run our race victoriously all the way through the finish line tape?
-How can we run our race victoriously…
+How can we run in such a way as to glorify God…

 Look To The REAL Force